 Napag Trading Ltd & Ors v Gedi Gruppo Editoriale SPA & Anor EWHC 3034 (QB) engages (and refers to) the issues I previously reported on in inter alia Bolagsupplysningen, Saïd v L’Express,

 On the claimants side, Napag Trading Limited (“the First Claimant”) is an English-domiciled company.
 Napag Italia Srl (“the Third Claimant”) is an Italian-domiciled subsidiary of the First Claimant.
-Sgr Francesco Mazzagatti (“the Second Claimant”), an Italian national with his main residence in Dubai, is the CEO and sole director of, and 95% shareholder in, the First Claimant.
+Second Claimant is an Italian national with his main residence in Dubai, and the CEO and sole director of, and 95% shareholder in, the First Claimant.
 The First Claimant trades, and the Third Claimant has traded, in petroleum-based products.

 On the defendants side, Gedi Gruppo Editoriale S.p.A. (“the First Defendant”) is the publisher amongst other things of L’Espresso which is a weekly Italian-language political and cultural magazine available both in print and online in England and Wales.
 Società Editoriale Il Fatto S.p.A. (“the Second Defendant”) is the publisher of Il Fatto Quotidiano (“Il Fatto”), a daily Italian-language newspaper published in England and Wales only on the internet.